quaife/FDV_Data/README.md

 ### Executing program

-To run the code, have all aforementioned files in your current working directory and select 'Run' under the 'EDITOR' menu in MATLAB's interface.
+To run the code, have all necessary aforementioned files in your current working directory and select 'Run' under the 'EDITOR' menu in MATLAB's interface.

 Note that the visual_fire.m script is designed to demonstrate how to read frames from a video and the visual_plume.m script is designed to demonstrate how to load frames from an image sequence.
 In this scenario, the images are stored in a file inside the current working directory.
 After downloading the 'visual_plume_frames' directory, please unzip the file prior to use.
 The plume images are also provided in video format.